UCL-CDI/cdi-hub/tutorials/README.md

 This structured approach fosters efficient, maintainable, and scalable workflows!

-## Automatic medical image reporting (amir)
+## End-to-End AI Workflow for Automated Multimodal Medical Image Reporting (AMMIR)
 This project leverages multimodal data, combining X-rays and doctors' reports, to predict diseases in unseen X-ray datasets.
 It is designed for both local execution and integration with AWS services.
-For more details, see [automatic-medical-image-reporting](automatic-medical-image-reporting).
+For more details, see [End-to-End AI Workflow for Automated Multimodal Medical Image Reporting](automated-multimodal-medical-image-reporting).

 ## References